Basho: Narrow Road to the Deep North (1694)

 Any specific requirements for passing the paper:

-Departmental Book of Readings, available from Student Notes or, online, from the course Stream site.
+Departmental Book of Readings, available for order online, from the course Stream site.